by Nebula Haze

 Slugs / Snails

-Slugs and snails usually come out at night, leaving holes in leaves which have scalloped edges from their individual bite marks.
+Slugs and snails usually come out at night, leaving holes in leaves with scalloped edges from their individual bite marks.
 They also leave slime trails on leaves and on the ground.

 Thrips leave irregular bronze or silver marks that may look like “dried spit” or tiny snail trails.
 Their young look like fat, tiny worms.